AVISEngine/AVIS-Engine-Python-API/README.md

 ```

-Replace the server "Server IP" and "port" with yours here. and Now you're connected to the Simulator.
+Replace the server "Server IP" and "port" with yours here. and Now you're connected to the simulator.

 ``` python
 car.connect("127.0.0.1", 25001)